Klipper3d/klipper/docs/Measuring_Resonances.md

 # Measuring Resonances

-Klipper has built-in support for the ADXL345 accelerometer, which can be used to measure resonance frequencies of the printer for different axes, and auto-tune [input shapers](Resonance_Compensation.md) to compensate for resonances.
-Note that using an ADXL345 requires some soldering and crimping.
-ADXL345s can be connected to a Raspberry Pi directly, or to an SPI interface of an MCU board (it needs to be reasonably fast).
+Klipper has built-in support for the ADXL345 and MPU-9250 compatible accelerometers which can be used to measure resonance frequencies of the printer for different axes, and auto-tune [input shapers](Resonance_Compensation.md) to compensate for resonances.
+Note that using accelerometers requires some soldering and crimping.
+The ADXL345 can be connected to the SPI interface of a Raspberry Pi or MCU board (it needs to be reasonably fast).
+The MPU family can be connected to the I2C interface of a Raspberry Pi directly, or to an I2C interface of an MCU board (it needs to support 400kbit/s *fast mode*).

 When sourcing ADXL345s, be aware that there are a variety of different PCB board designs and different clones of them.
 Make sure that the board supports